INTRACOMPANY TRANSFEREE L-1 VISA

 Call today for a free consultation

-The L-1 process is very complicated, so the best chance of success comes by working with an experienced attorney.
+The L-1 process is very complicated, so the best chance of success comes from working with an experienced attorney.
 We are highly experienced in US Immigration law.
-Our attorneys, translators and support staff will work with you individually to give you the best chance of success possible.
+Our attorneys, translators, and support staff will work with you individually to give you the best chance of success possible.
 Your immigration status is something you should entrust to a professional.
-Call the top New York Immigration Attorneys at (888) ZONTLAW / (888) 9668529
+Call the top New York Immigration Attorneys toll-free at 1-888-ZONTLAW / 1-888-966-8529.

 MORE FEATURES